silverstripe/silverstripe-activedirectory/docs/en/troubleshooting.md

 The list of groups here is cached, with a default lifetime of 8 hours.
 You can clear and regenerate the cache by adding `?flush=1` in the URL.

 To change the cache lifetime, for example to make sure caches only last for an hour, a developer can set this the your `mysite/_config.php`:

-	SS_Cache::set_lifetime('ldap', 3600);
+	\SilverStripe\Core\Cache::set_lifetime('ldap', 3600);

 ## 1000 users limit in AD

 Active Directory has a default max LDAP page size limit of 1000.
 This means if you have over 1000 users some of them won't be imported.